-Your final day comprises a fine walk along the banks of Le Canal du Rhone at Sete towards the Tour de Constance of the perfectly-preserved ramparts of the ancient port and town of St Louis, Aigues-Mortes.
+Your final day comprises a fine walk along the banks of Le Canal du Rhone at Sete.
+Arrive at the Tour de Constance and the perfectly-preserved ramparts of the ancient port of St Louis, Aigues-Mortes.

 Night in Aigues-Mortes.

-Day 9: Departure day – Breakfast, bon retour et à bientôt.
+Day 8: Departure day – Breakfast, bon retour et à bientôt.
 Please return next year for Part One of this fine trail!
-Short journey by train to Nimes and onward, or why not spend a couple of nights in Montpellier?
+Short journey by train to Nimes for connections – or why not spend a couple of nights in La Grande Motte or Montpellier?

 Our articles on: